RatJuggler/my-production-docker-build/README.md

 Note: Environment variables must be exported for use in the compose file but can be injected directly into the build files via the build-arg option.

-The manifest script expects images to have already been built for the two architectures I need (intel and arm) and then ties these together into a multi-architecture image manifest and pushes that to the supplied registry.
+The push manifest script expects images to have already been built for the two architectures I need (intel and arm) and then ties these together into a multi-architecture image manifest and pushes that to the supplied registry.
+The push uses the `--purge` option to remove the local version of the manifest after pushing.
+When the images are updated the manifest can then be updated by rerunning this script which re-creates and re-pushes it.
 ```
 My Docker Multi-Architecture Manifest Builder